 Answers to the entrepreneurship question

-In some cases you may partner with someone who has some of the above skills.
-You may also decide to work in a good architectural firm and grow to becoming a partner there.
+In some cases, you may partner with someone who has some of the above skills.
+You may also decide to work in a good architectural firm and grow to become a partner there.
 But even when you decide to set up a firm you should also consider supporting yourself with additional sources of revenue.

 Should you work in an architectural firm and how long

-Due to the ways architectural firms are structured (with the exception of the very big ones), they are mostly improperly developed organization.
-They often have a single head whose presence and absence dictates the success of the firm.
+Due to the ways, architectural firms are structured (with the exception of the very big ones), they are mostly improperly developed organizations.
+They often have a single head whose presence and absence dictate the success of the firm.

-The chances of career growth, job security and a very good pay is slim.
+The chances of career growth, job security and very good pay are slim.

-One major merit for working in architectural firms is the chance for professional registration they provide.
-After which architects have to look else where to improve their career and finances.
+One major merit of working in architectural firms is the chance for professional registration they provide.
+After which architects have to look elsewhere to improve their careers and finances.

-When picking a firm to work for, especially if you intend to work there for long and probably grow to being a partner, then the big and ones are better.
+When picking a firm to work for, especially if you intend to work there for a long and probably grow to be a partner, then the big ones are better.

 After that decide on what path suits them based on their passion and capabilities.

-They could decide to either go into owning their firm if they meets the requirements, working in an organization/ government or teaching at the university.
+They could decide to either go into owning their firm if they meet the requirements, work in an organization/ government or teach at the university.